The 3 Peaks Challenge

 Book a bespoke event starting on any date

 We run the 3 peaks challenge as an open or bespoke event.
 Our open events run every Friday to Sunday from May to the end of October.
 For bookings of 8 people or more, we also run this as an exclusive event on the dates of your choosing.
 To book any number of participants on to an event, simply select the date in the calendar and follow the booking procedure.
 You will then receive an automated confirmation and full details will follow from our office in due course.
-Open events run every Friday from 4 May 2018 through to Friday 26 October 2018.
-Refer to the calendar to see the full season's departure dates:
+Open events run every Friday from May through to October.
+Refer to the calendar to see the full season's departure dates.